Jerrymouse23/raft-rs/README.md

 ```
 You can copy the config from `docker_build/config/config.toml`

-You can find the test scripts in `docker_build/test`.
+You can find the test scripts in `test` directory.

 ## FAQ ##